From Martin Wheeler:

 Our Film Club represents a fun, friendly and sociable night out, meeting regularly to watch some great movies on a big screen in our Parish Hall.
 All are welcome and entry is free.
 Tables and chairs are arranged so everyone can sit in comfort and enjoy any food and drink they might bring along.

-Our programme for Autumn 2017 is as follows:
+Our programme for the coming year, 2018, is as follows:

 All viewings are at 7pm in the Holy Name Hall on Towers Avenue, Jesmond.
 You do not have to be a Catholic to join us.
 Admission is free and all are welcome.